renato76/next-movies-frontend/README.md

 # **Next Steps**

-The plan is to have full CRUD functionality, so will be adding a Create / Update a movie plus Delete a movie which will only be available to Authrized and Authenitcated users.
+The plan is to have full CRUD functionality, so will be adding a Create / Update a movie plus Delete a movie which will only be available to Authorized and Authenitcated users.
 I will add JWT token to the Headers in the fetch and modify the Strapi API to receive requests in such way.

 # **Screenshots**